 Immunologist Joseph Sun is an incumbent of a Geoffrey Beene Junior Faculty Chair.
 These chairs — funded by the Geoffrey Beene Cancer Research Center — were created to provide support to outstanding young researchers at a crucial stage in their careers.

-We spoke with Dr. Sun recently about his current research and his plans for future projects.
+We spoke with Dr. Sun in 2014 about his current research and his plans for future projects.